IRS Offshore Penalties (2019-2020 Summary Update)

 Who is a U.S. Person?

-Many people misunderstand the requirements for individuals to report their worldwide income to the U.S. government on their U.S. tax return — which is understandable, since the IRS has been less than clear as to who must report.
+Many people are unclear as to the requirements for individuals to report their worldwide income to the U.S. government on their tax return — which is understandable, since the IRS has been less than clear as to who must report.
 A U.S. person is more than just a U.S. citizen.
 In dealing with individuals (as opposed to entities), a U.S person is either a:

 The IRS is Losing out on Tax Money

-The biggest problem for the IRS, is just trying to keep track of all the foreign money that is being generated by US persons but not being taxes or reported.
-From the IRS’ perspective, all of that money should be reported and taxes — unless it is specifically excluded from US taxation.
+The biggest problem for the IRS, is just trying to keep track of all the foreign money that is being generated by U.S. persons but not being taxed or reported.
+From the IRS’ perspective, all of that money should be reported and taxes — unless it is specifically excluded from U.S. tax.